In the world of modern parenting, childcare is a big hairy monster.

 You’ve won the lottery if you’re lucky enough to work with a progressive company that provides a designated childcare center right on campus (the holy grail!!).
 It’s super convenient for drop-off and nursing (instead of pumping), but with the benefits of certified caretakers and structured days.

 Most daycares take infants, but the cost is higher because of the ratio of caretaker-to-infant.
 The typical toddler ratio is 1:7, while the infant rail is 1:4.
-Again, the cost of child care is highest in the first year but gets a little cheaper as your kiddos get older (outside of expensive private schools and private colleges – can’t help you with that!
+Again, the cost of childcare is highest in the first year but gets a little cheaper as your kiddos get older (outside of expensive private schools and private colleges – can’t help you with that!
 LOL).

 Getting your kid out the door and off to daycare will add a substantial amount of time and, quite possibly, stress to your mornings.
 This struggle is not as big of an issue if both parents (if you have this luxury) can help get everyone out the door (or take turns with drop offs and pickups).
 Over time, you’ll get to know other families in the immediate area that you trust picking up your kid if traffic is a beast of burden in your area.

 Another major con: germs!
 Oh my god, the germs — especially in the winter months.
 There is lice, hand foot and mouth disease (coxsackie virus) and let’s not forget our favorite, the highly-contagious stomach flu (norovirus, rotavirus, etc.).

 I will never forget showing up the week before Christmas break to pick up 2-year-old Lucie from preschool with one of the mandatory OUTBREAK warning signs on the door.
 The mom standing next to me looked and said dryly, “Merry freaking Christmas!“

 I didn’t know whether to laugh or cry.